 This place is a bit creepy but really interesting to check out, especially if you’re already exploring all the other amazing things to do in Kutna Hora.

 That’s a mouthful, we know.
-But the Church of the Assumption of Our Lady for short is one of the most visited and noteworthy sites in Kutna Hora thanks to its UNESCO World Heritage Site title as well as the combination of interesting history and unique architecture.
+But visiting the Church of the Assumption of Our Lady for short is one of the most visited and noteworthy things to do in Kutna Hora thanks to its UNESCO World Heritage Site title as well as the combination of interesting history and unique architecture.

 The cathedral took 3o years to build, from 1290 to 1320 and was a local masterpiece.
 However, the Hussite army came and destroyed the cathedral and the monks who inhabited it by burning them alive or hanging them from the trees nearby.
 Even though this story is a bit grim, it does have a happier ending.

-The cathedral was in ruins for nearly 250 years until the renowned French architect Santini to come in and reconstruct the place.
+The cathedral was in ruins for nearly 250 years until the renowned French architect Santini came in and reconstructed the place.
 The end result is a very unique Baroque Gothic style.

-Unlike other cathedrals, this one is well lit and very light and bright inside illuminated by sunlight coming through the windows.
+Unlike other cathedrals, this one is well lit and very bright inside.
+It’s illuminated by sunlight coming through the windows.
 You can also visit the treasury where there is a beautiful monstrance on display that was successfully hidden from the Hussites during the war and discovered during the reconstruction.